lydell/cli-flags-parser/README.md

 cli-options-parser is:

 - Minimal.
 No dependencies.
 Tiny API.
-- Flexible complete control to you.
+- Flexible.
+Complete control to you.
 - Type safe.
 - Functional.